 The forms of each of the stock warrant agreements will be filed as exhibits to the registration statement of which this prospectus forms a part or will be furnished to the Commission on a Form 8-K that is incorporated by reference in the registration statement of which this prospectus forms a part.
 This prospectus briefly outlines certain general terms and provisions of the stock warrants Legg Mason may issue.
 Further terms of the stock warrants and applicable stock warrant agreement will be set forth in the applicable prospectus supplement or term sheet.
 The specific terms of a stock warrant as described in the applicable prospectus supplement or term sheet will supplement and, if applicable, may modify or replace the general terms described in this section.
-If there are differences between the applicable prospectus supplement or term sheet and this prospectus, the applicable prospectus supplement or term sheet will control.
+If there are differences between the applicable prospectus supplement or term sheet will control.
 See Where To Find More Information for information on how to locate the stock warrant agreement.